GInxh/GInxh.github.io/_posts/2018-04-18-high-performance-priority-queues-and-ruby.md

 This design indicates alot more objects, utilizing a node class for every element, with up to four pointers.
 If you are familiar with data structures and runtimes, you should not have to confirm that there should be a high overhead for memory by looking at the code, even without knowing about how the methods work and interact with eachother.

-However, given that most formal documentation on the fibonacci heap evades observation of realtime performance, and ruby garbage collection is rapidly evolving from one release to the next, it is probably best to confirm this a significant contributer to the disparity in performance.

 ###### an unexpected but slightly necessary crash course in ruby GC

 Unlike C, ruby by default has it's own heap, and performs memory allocation and garbage collection ([GC](https://ruby-doc.org/core-2.2.0/GC.html)).
 This is not the same heap as mentioned in the data structures used for the queue above.